 Draw a picture or write about a favorite moment at camp, then share it with the group if you are comfortable doing so.

-Guide aged and older only: Remember what it was like to be a Brownie at camp or a previous camping experience at this camp.
+Guide aged and older only: Remember what it was like to be an Ember at camp or a previous camping experience at this camp.
 What made the camp special and what happened that made you feel like you accomplished something?
 With all this in mind, create a camp itinerary.
 You may work in groups of up to 6.

 Don’t forget to submit a group photo of your entire group while at camp.
 We hope you had fun at camp.
-Please submit your form to the SVI Office to claim your challenge crests.
+Please submit your form to the SVI Office

+(611 Linnet Lane, Victoria, BC V9E 2B1) to claim your challenge crests.

+Payment for crests is done through Unified Banking – unit to SVI Area.